We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 Please note that all visiting supporters must access the ground via the railway bridge from Capital Interchange Way to the East Stand.
 Home fans can access the East Stand via Lionel Road South to Gate E or from Capital Interchange Way.
 There is no access between E and F for visiting supporters.

-ACCESSING THE STADIUM
+ENTERING THE STADIUM

 Here to Help staff will be available on the day to welcome you to the stadium and assist with any queries.
 Please help our stewards and be ready to participate in any ticket, ID or bag checks.